whitespace-se/gatsby-plugin-json/README.md

-# gatsby-plugin-json
+# gatsby-plugin-json-v2

 Create a json file (or multiple files) for your Gatsby site.

+This package is a fork of the original [gatsby-plugin-json](https://github.com/whitespace-se/gatsby-plugin-json#readme) which was not being maintained.

 ## Install

-`npm install gatsby-plugin-json` or `yarn add gatsby-plugin-json`
+`npm install gatsby-plugin-json-v2` or `yarn add gatsby-plugin-json-v2`

 ## How to Use